Adelphe Chasles: Biography

 The brother of mathematician Michel Chasles, he was a notary in Paris during the Bourbon restoration.

-Mayor of Chartres from 27 August 1830 to 10 December 1847, president of the departmental council and MP for Eure-et-Loir from 1831 to 1848, he was part of the majority supporting the ministries of the July Monarchy.
+Mayor of Chartres from 27 August 1830 to 10 December 1847, president of the departmental council and MP for Eure-et-Loir from 1831 to 1848, he was part of the majority in the National Assembly supporting the ministries of the July Monarchy.

+He was appointed mayor by King Louis-Philippe in 1830, although Chasles had anonymously written anticlerical articles in a local newspaper.

 He was also president of the comice agricole of Chartres.

 As mayor of Chartres he was responsible for the creation of the district of Petits-Blés, the demolishing of fortifications and bridging the gap that stretched from place Saint-Michel to that of the Épars.
 The creation of Boulevard Chasles (formerly Boulevard Saint-Michel) and rue Mathurin Régnier.
 The destruction of the walls between the gate of Chatelet and that of Saint-Jean, the creation of the Savings Bank of the city, the slaughterhouses of Saint-Brice, a shelter hall and the lighting by gas of the city.
+He was also responsible for helping with the reconstruction of the Chartes Cathedral, after the disastrous fire of 4 June 1836, despite his past anticlerical actions.

 Chasles was made chevalier of the Légion d'honneur in 1844.

+Mausoleum of Chasles at Père Lachaise Cemetery.

+He died in Paris on 28 January 1868, and is interred at the Père Lachaise Cemetery.